vsch/boxed-state/README.md

 canceling state changes.
 With minimal code this allows transparent access to current state without the callers worrying about stale data or how to apply the changes back to the state holder.

+Applying partial changes to component's state is as easy as setting a value in boxedOnDemand instance and invoking `.save()`

 ```javascript
 const boxOnDemand = require('boxed-immutable').boxOnDemand;